hapax/hapax.github.io/assets/chandra.md

 ## Introduction <a id="sec-1" name="sec-1"></a>

-*Prerequisites: basics of the Bohr model, de Broglie wavelength.*
+*Prerequisites: basics conceps of quantum mechanics.*

 Though they differ in size by many orders of magnitude, the solar system and the atom are not so different.